PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ## 2023年俄勒冈华裔青少年圆桌会
 # 7th Annual Oregon Chinese Youth Roundtable

 ## Date
 12/30/2023 Saturday 1pm - 4pm

 ## Place
 Hope Chinese Charter School (3500 SW 104th Ave, Beaverton, OR 97005)

-**Parking:** Please park in the the west side of the school building (in front of school main entrance), try not to park on the north side which is lodge's property.
+**Parking:** Please park in the west side of the school building (in front of school main entrance), try not to park on the north side which is lodge's property.

 ## Participants
 Middle and high school students, college students, and college graduates
+**To list your name below as one of the hosts for a breakout session, please contact 西北兆 via WeChat or email to info@pdxchinese.org**

 ## Registration
 Please [register here](https://docs.google.com/forms/d/e/1FAIpQLSc946VK4VMu2ZZK_mgEl-2QBBaTOLoIwdgKmCw3K9CXkgN2Kg/viewform?usp=sf_link), we will update you the latest update about the event.
 (We understand parents can register the event for their children especially when they are under eighteen years old.)

 ## Agenda 1pm - 4pm